-Special Story about the name "Cul du Singe" (literally "Monkey's butt"):
+The special Story about the name "Cul du Singe" (literally "Monkey's butt"):

-The old man remained silent for a long time, turned his beret on his head several times and said to them: Have you ever seen anything grow on a monkey’s ass? and left without saying more.
+One day, while my father and grandfather were both working in the plot to clean it up, an old man from the village came and watched them.
+Roland and François asked him why this parcel had this name.
+The old man remained silent for a long time, turned his beret on his head several times and said to them: Have you ever seen anything grow on a monkey’s ass? and he left without saying more.

 For him, Roland and François were two strangers completely mad who wanted to grow a vineyard on this wild land!" - Carole CHAMPION

 The Champagne Cul du Singe shows a brilliant gold color with coppery reflections - a hallmark of black grape varieties.
 In the glass, a fine effervescence nourishes a delicate and persistent foam cord.
 A fruity and jovial nose displays floral aromas and delicate red fruits.
 The palate is luscious, tonic and juicy with an energetic sap.
 A finish with bitter notes and grapefruit peel.